One thousand penises are amputated and 16 thousand men die of prostate cancer a year

 Prostate cancer:

-Cause: more common in people over 50 years of age, with greater propensity among blacks and those with similar cases in the family;
+Cause: more common in people over 50 years old, with greater propensity among blacks and those with similar cases in the family;

-Symptoms: bleeding, pain, or difficulty urinating may be symptoms, but not a rule;
+Symptoms: bleeding, pain or difficulty urinating may be symptoms, but it is not a rule;

 Treatment: radiotherapy, hormonal treatment or surgery;